nikita-moor/latin-dictionary/SmithHall1871/README.md

 ## Work plans

 The ongoing transcribe project is far from completeness, so the text still contains OCR errors and lack of formatting.
-I do not plan to make significant improvements to my computer version in near future, or till significant progress of proofreading.
+I do not plan to make significant improvements to my XDXF version till significant progress of proofreading.

 [1]: https://www.latinitium.com/smithhall